Camino de Santiago French Way2025-02-20T13:24:26+02:00

 More information

-We briefly review the origins of the Camino de Santiago.
-We are situated in the years 41 and 44 after Christ.
-After the death of St. James the Apostle, his remains were taken by boat from Jerusalem to Iria Flavia, in Galicia.
-Much later, in the year 812, a very important discovery was made: the tomb of the Apostle.
+We go back to the years 41 and 44 AD.
+After the death of the Apostle James, his remains were transported by boat from Jerusalem to Iria Flavia in Galicia.
+This event is known as the Traslatio.
+Much later, in the year 812, an incredibly important discovery was made: the tomb of the Apostle.

-The news spread like wildfire throughout Europe; the remains of the Apostle rested in a place called the “Field of Stars,” known as Compostela.
-An event that became a symbol of Christianity in the face of the Muslim occupation of the time.
-Throughout the 11th century, the influx of pilgrims intensified, and the kings began an important organizational work to facilitate the transit and safety of the pilgrims.
+The news spread like wildfire across Europe: the remains of the Apostle rested in a place called Compostela, an event that became a symbol of Christianity in contrast to the Muslim occupation of the time.
+During the 11th century, the influx of pilgrims increased, and kings began organizing efforts to facilitate the movement and safety of the travelers.

-In 1135, it appears in the Codex Calixtinus, an authentic medieval guide of the pilgrimage to Santiago.
-It describes the French Way through 16 stages, from the Pyrenees to Santiago de Compostela, and informs walkers of the services they will find along the route: fountains, food, sanctuaries, hospitals, local customs.
+In the 12th century, the Codex Calixtinus was written, a true medieval guide to the pilgrimage to Santiago.
+It describes the Camino Francés from the Pyrenees to Santiago de Compostela and informs pilgrims of the services they would find along the route: fountains, food, sanctuaries, hospitals, local customs, etc.

-In the last centuries of the Middle Ages, pilgrimages to Santiago de Compostela experienced a great decline.
-The European wars, the Black Death, and the Schism in the Christian world in 1378 caused the number of walkers to decrease considerably.
+In the last centuries of the Middle Ages, pilgrimages to Santiago de Compostela experienced a major decline.
+European wars, the Black Plague, and the Schism in the Christian world caused the number of pilgrims to decrease significantly.
+From the 16th century onwards, the number of pilgrims continued to drop until it nearly disappeared after the Mendizábal Disentailment, which led to the extinction of the hospitality that had been offered up until then.

-From the middle of the 20th century onwards, different initiatives began to emerge aimed at recovering the Way from oblivion.
-Thanks to a new interest from administrations, the Pope’s visits to Santiago in the 80s, the emergence of multiple associations and brotherhoods, and the declaration of World Heritage in 1987, the Camino de Santiago rose from decadence to become the most important pilgrimage in the Western world.
+Starting in the mid-20th century, various initiatives began to emerge to recover the Camino from obscurity.
+Thanks to renewed interest from local governments, Pope John Paul II’s visits to Santiago in the 1980s, the formation of multiple associations and brotherhoods, and the declaration of the Camino as a UNESCO World Heritage Site in 1987, the Camino de Santiago rose from its decline to become the most important pilgrimage in the Western world.
+We must also remember the role of one of the great promoters of the modern revival of the French route, the parish priest of O Cebreiro, Elías Valiña, creator of the famous yellow arrow that now guides pilgrims.

 Frequently asked questions about the French Way